dmitrypol/dmitrypol.github.io/_posts/2018-04-16-processing-time-series-data.md

 }
 {% endhighlight %}

-Then we configure ElasticSearch output plugin which will create daily indexes.  `stdout` is commented out but can be used for debugging.
+Then we configure Elasticsearch output plugin which will create daily indexes.  `stdout` is commented out but can be used for debugging.

 {% highlight ruby %}
 # /etc/logstash/conf.d/s3_elastic.conf